apollographql/apollo-ios/docs/source/swift-scripting.md

             ])
     ```

-6. In `main.swift`, import the Codegen lib at the top of the file:
+6. In `main.swift`, import the Codegen lib and Apple's Foundation library at the top of the file:

     ```swift:title=main.swift
+    import Foundation
     import ApolloCodegenLib
     ```